bkkrumov/asmt/ASMT.md

   ```

 - **Promises and Async/Await**:

   - Promises represent the eventual completion (or failure) of an asynchronous operation and its resulting value.
 They provide a clean way to handle asynchronous operations and avoid callback hell.

+  - Callback Hell occurs in JavaScript when multiple asynchronous operations are nested within each other, creating a deeply indented and hard-to-read structure.
+This "pyramid of doom" makes code difficult to maintain and debug.
+Modern solutions like Promises and async/await offer more readable ways to handle asynchronous tasks, reducing the need for deeply nested callbacks.

-  - **Async/Await** syntax, built on top of promises, allows you to write asynchronous code in a synchronous manner.
+  - Async/Await syntax, built on top of promises, allows you to write asynchronous code in a synchronous manner.
 The `async` keyword declares an asynchronous function, and the `await` keyword pauses the function execution until the promise resolves.

   - This syntax improves readability and helps avoid deeply nested `.then()` chains when managing multiple asynchronous calls.
 However, you need to handle errors properly with `try/catch` blocks when using `async/await`.

   ```javascript